modclub-app/modclub/sns/sns_proposal_summary.md

 Modclub provides the IC with fast, accurate, and scalable solutions by leveraging advanced technologies and a global community-driven workforce.
 It is built fully on-chain, and the first SaaS model application on the IC.

-Modclub is a platform that offers a vital service to the ICP ecosystem by providing easy-to-integrate moderation and verification solutions.
-This enables dApps to focus on their core products while also creating earning opportunities for the ICP community.
+Modclub is a platform that offers a vital service to the IC ecosystem by providing easy-to-integrate moderation and verification solutions.
+This enables dApps to focus on their core products while also creating earning opportunities for the IC community.

 As Modclub transitions into a Decentralized Autonomous Organization (DAO), customers will have the option to pay for moderation and verification services using MOD tokens, while moderators will be rewarded with MOD tokens for their work.